If you are a contractor or a client, here is the information that you need to know:

 Paver stones have a longer lifespan than asphalt.
 They are hard blocks made out of concrete, glass, clay, brick, stones or plastic.
 They give character to the look of an entrance and can last up to 30 years.

 Although their installation costs more than asphalt, with proper maintenance this material can save you money in the long run.
 Another advantage to paver stones is that you can easily remove and reuse them somewhere else if need.

-Concrete comes in different colours, shape and patterns.
+Concrete comes in different colours, shapes and patterns.
 You can pour it directly on the ground.
-Its installation cost and lifespan are similar to that of paver stones.
+Its installation cost and lifespan are similar to those of paver stones.
 Excluding the cost of excavating the entrance, prices can vary a lot depending on the materials, their characteristics (shape, grade, etc.) and where they are bought.
 The approximate cost of paving an entrance according to different materials: